Palliative Care information and resources

 Visit the RFDS website for more information and to make a booking.

 Dementia is a significant and growing health and aged care issue in Australia.
 It has a substantial impact on the health and quality of life of people with the condition as well as for their family and friends.
 This report provides a comprehensive picture of dementia in Australia, including the latest statistics on dementia prevalence, burden of disease, deaths, expenditure and the use of health and aged care services among people with dementia.

 Dementia Toolkit for aged care staff

-With more than two thirds of aged care residents having moderate to severe cognitive impairment, how much do your staff know about dementia?
-ELDAC's new Dementia Toolkit provides information and guidance to support palliative care and advance care planning with information on Clinical Care and Education and Learning to help aged care staff improve their knowledge, skills, and confidence in caring for people living with dementia and their families.
+More than two thirds of aged care residents havie moderate to severe cognitive impairment.
+ELDAC's Dementia Toolkit provides information and guidance to support palliative care and advance care planning with information on Clinical Care and Education and Learning to help aged care staff improve their knowledge, skills and confidence in caring for people living with dementia and their families.

 Aboriginal and Torres Strait Islander Care Ensuring that Aboriginal and Torres Strait Islander patients feel culturally safe and receive culturally responsive care is a key responsibility of everyone.
 The resources available from this webiste have been designed by Aboriginal people.

-The Palliative Care Clinic Box draws on 18-months of nationwide consultation with Aboriginal and Torres Strait Islander families, and health professionals in specialist and generalist palliative care services.
-It contains a range of hard copy resources for families, health professionals, and clinical services to support families managing a range of symptoms, including safely giving subcutaneous medicines.
+The Palliative Care Clinic Box Contains a range of hard copy resources for families, health professionals and clinical services to support families managing a range of symptoms, including safely giving subcutaneous medicines.
 Appropriate resources can be selected from the Clinic Box to meet the needs of individual families.
-The Caring@Home Palliative Care Clinic Box can be ordered for FREE from www.caringathomeproject.com.au.
+The Caring@Home Palliative Care Clinic Box can be ordered for FREE.